oktadev/okta-blog/_source/_posts/2022-01-12-webassembly-on-kubernetes-with-rust.md

 kind create cluster
 ```

 Now you need to bootstrap Krustlet, and you will need `kubectl` installed and a kubeconfig that has access to create `Secrets` in the `kube-system` namespace and can approve `CertificateSigningRequests`.
-You can use the [handy script](https://github.com/krustlet/krustlet/tree/main/scripts) from Krustlet to do this.
-So download the appropriate script for your OS and run it.
+You can use this [handy script](https://github.com/krustlet/krustlet/tree/main/scripts) from Krustlet to download and run the appropriate setup script for your OS:

 ```bash
 curl https://raw.githubusercontent.com/krustlet/krustlet/main/scripts/bootstrap.sh | /bin/bash